UBCSailbot/network_systems/README.md

 This convenient testing frontend is thank's to the [TestMate extension](https://marketplace.visualstudio.com/items?itemName=matepek.vscode-catch2-test-adapter).

+**Warning**: Large failing tests can crash VSCode.
+If this happens, either lower the size of the tests (ex. reduce the number of iterations) or [run the test binary directly](#run-test-binaries).

 ### Run Test Binaries

 Test binaries for each module found under projects can be found under